Type Ia supernovae, standardisable candles, and gravity: Conclusion

 The semi-analytical light curve model described in Eq.~(\ref{eq:luminosity31}) depends on a few physical parameters, including the ejecta mass $M_{\rm ej}$, the nickel-56 mass $M_{\rm Ni}$, the effective opacity of the ejecta $\kappa$, the progenitor radius $R_0$, the central density of the ejecta $\rho_{\rm c}$ and the mass fraction of unburned carbon-oxygen $f_{\rm C/O}$.
 Fortunately, the last three have little impact on the light curve in their constrained range of values and, in the case of $R_0$, in the range of variations of its value as caused by varying $G$.
-In addition, in this model $\kappa$ is both physically expected to strongly correlate with $M_{\rm Ni}$ and is required to do so in order to explain the width-luminosity relation of SNIe, which is fundamental to the standardisability of their light curves.
-We have derived such a $M_{\rm Ni}$-$\kappa$ relation and verified that it allows us to standardise the SNIe light curves (i.e. match both the shape and amplitude of the light curves) for a range of $M_{\rm Ni}$ values when the Chandrasekhar mass is fixed to its standard value of $1.44M_\odot$.
+In addition, in this model $\kappa$ is both physically expected to strongly correlate with $M_{\rm Ni}$ and is required to do so in order to explain the width-luminosity relation of SNe Ia, which is fundamental to the standardisability of their light curves.
+We have derived such a $M_{\rm Ni}$-$\kappa$ relation and verified that it allows us to standardise the SNe Ia light curves (i.e. match both the shape and amplitude of the light curves) for a range of $M_{\rm Ni}$ values when the Chandrasekhar mass is fixed to its standard value of $1.44M_\odot$.

 However, if $G$ deviates from its present-day value $G_0$, then the Chandrasekhar mass differs from $1.44M_\odot$ as well so that the supernova ejecta will have a different $M_{\rm ej}$.
-To first order, we assume that the $M_{\rm Ni}$-$\kappa$ relation established above (or observationally from nearby SNIe, for which $G\approx G_0$) is still valid because it is defined by physics involving interactions other than gravity.
-In this case, we find that rescaling the SNIe light curves by matching their shapes about the peak when $G \neq G_0$ still leads to good match of their heights (with a slightly larger spread than for $G=G_0$ in the latter), thus verifying that the WLR holds for $G \neq G_0$.
-However, these rescaled peak luminosities are different from the `template' value (which is obtained by using nearby SNIe and therefore for $G=G_0$).
-In other words, a time variation of $G$ results in a time dependence of the average rescaled intrinsic peak luminosity of SNIe, so that they are no longer standardisable candles in such a scenario.
+To first order, we assume that the $M_{\rm Ni}$-$\kappa$ relation established above (or observationally from nearby SNe Ia, for which $G\approx G_0$) is still valid because it is defined by physics involving interactions other than gravity.
+In this case, we find that rescaling the SNe Ia light curves by matching their shapes about the peak when $G \neq G_0$ still leads to good match of their heights (with a slightly larger spread than for $G=G_0$ in the latter), thus verifying that the WLR holds for $G \neq G_0$.
+However, these rescaled peak luminosities are different from the `template' value (which is obtained by using nearby SNe Ia and therefore for $G=G_0$).
+In other words, a time variation of $G$ results in a time dependence of the average rescaled intrinsic peak luminosity of SNe Ia, so that they are no longer standardisable candles in such a scenario.